+Name of pupil: Age 2:

+Name of medication:

+Dose required:

+When needed:

-Name of pupil: Age: Age: Age: Age: Age: Name of medication: Dose required: Dose required: When needed: How to be taken:
+How to be taken:

 Date started: Until:

 Can the medicine be stored in the pupil's own locked area?
+Yes / No

 Is it the pupil's choice to administer their own medicine?
+Yes / No

 Has the pupil proven themselves to be reliable?
+Yes / No

 Does the pupil understand why they need the medicine?
+Yes / No

 Are they aware of the side effects?
+Yes / No

 Does the pupil know when and how to take their medication?
 Yes / No

 Pupil signature: Date:

 Nurse signature: Date: